-Pastor John, as you know, Jeremiah 29:11 is a favorite passage for a lot of Christians—it’s one of the most popular verses in the Bible.
-And it reads like this: “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.”
-Pastor John, can a Christian legitimately lay claim of an Old Testament promise like this one?
+Pastor John, as you know Jeremiah 29:11 is a favorite passage for a lot of Christians.
+It’s one of the most popular verses in the Bible.
+It reads like this: “For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope.”
+Pastor John, can a Christian legitimately lay claim to an Old Testament promise like this one?
 Why or why not?

-Yes, Christians can lay claim to this and they do it because of Christ.
-And here is the way I see it fitting together.
-That promise was spoken by God through Jeremiah, in Jeremiah 29.
-Explicitly, it says, “to the exiles in Babylon.”
-If you start reading at the beginning of the chapter, they are in Babylon.
-Seventy years is going to pass, but a hope and a future are coming for them.
-And so we Christians, we Gentiles, especially, go to it and we love it because it holds out the prospect of not destruction for us but life and hope and joy in the future.
+Yes, Christians can lay claim to this, and they can do it because of Christ.
+Here is the way I see it fitting together: God spoke that promise through Jeremiah in Jeremiah 29.
+It explicitly addresses the exiles in Babylon.
+If you start reading at the beginning of the chapter, you find they are in Babylon (Jeremiah 29:1).
+Seventy years are going to pass, but a hope and a future are coming for them.
+So, we Christians — Gentiles, especially — go to it and love it, because it holds out the prospect not of destruction for us, but life and hope and joy in the future.

-And we know that because in 2 Corinthians 1:20 Paul says, “All the promises of God are yes in Christ Jesus.”
-And I think that is what is behind Romans 8:32, “He who did not spare his own Son, but gave him up for us, will he not with him,” because of that sacrifice, “give us all things freely?”
-And that would include all the promises that God made to his covenant people.
-So there is that understanding of the flow of redemptive history that comes to a climax in Jesus purchasing for all those who are in him as the head of this new covenant people, the promises of the Old Testament.
-So I love the verse and I lay hold on it as a Johnny come lately Gentile and I believe Christ has warranted that for me.
+We know that because in 2 Corinthians 1:20 Paul says, “All the promises of God find their Yes in [Christ].”
+I think that is also behind Romans 8:32: “He who did not spare his own Son but gave him up for us all, how will he not also with him [because of that sacrifice] graciously give us all things?”
+That would include all the promises that God made to his covenant people.
+I understand the flow of redemptive history as coming to a climax in Jesus, who purchased the promises of the Old Testament for all those who are in him as the head of this new covenant people.
+So, I love Jeremiah 29:11 and I lay hold of it as a Johnny-come-lately Gentile.
+I believe Christ has warranted that for me.